4 Things You Should Know about El Salvador's Amparo

 If accepted, the impact an amparo can have is twofold:

-- First, it orders direct assistance to the people who filed the amparo.
+First, the Court can order direct assistance to the people who filed the amparo.
 It also identifies specific parties who are responsible for providing that assistance.

-- Second, it motivates the creation or correction of laws, policies, and programs to address the violation of rights on a structural level.
+Second, the Court can order the creation or correction of laws, policies, and programs to address the violation of rights on a structural level.

 These two functions are interconnected.
 When one person’s rights are violated, it’s a sign that current protective measures are inadequate.
 Manuel Montecino Giralt from the Ministry of Foreign Affairs put it this way in 2011: “The defense of the Constitution is only conceivable from the defense of the rights recognized in it.”